18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet Forum Announcements page](https://forum.scinet.usda.gov/c/announcements/6) (must have a SCINet account to access) about unplanned outages/system status.

+## 07-July-2021

+Update: Site Service at Ames is available.
+Internet2 circuit vendor Lumen has determined a fiber cut from a local construction company to be the cause of the outage.
+Fiber splicing has been completed, and fiber crews are hands off.
+No further impact is expected.

+Start Time(s) []: 2021-07-06 15:47:54 - 2021-07-07 12:33:45 [0d 20h 45m 51s]

 ## 06-July-2021

 Connection to Ceres is currently down.
 The issue is being investigated.